 Unfortunately yes.
 But in most other cases, it occurs in phases when there is a change in the level of hormone secretion.
 It can be puberty, pregnancy, or menopause.

-Does Oily Skin too Need a Moisturizer?
+Does Oily Skin Need a Moisturizer?

 Yes.
 It is because, after washing the skin becomes dry.
 If it is kept so, it gives a signal to sebaceous glands to secrete more oil so that the skin can retain its natural moisture.
 In this process, the skin becomes oilier and prone to breakouts.

-To prevent these condition, a proper moisturizer is needed to keep the skin hydrated.
+To prevent this condition, a proper moisturizer is needed to keep the skin hydrated.
 While choosing a moisturizer for oily skin, you must look for the tags like “non-comedogenic”.
 A water-based super light moisturizer is what you need.

 Can I Control the Oiliness

 To control that excess oil is not a big deal.
 Only a few regular habits can put your skin in a system, and gradually you will see the difference.